Manuel-DominguezCBG/VCF-matcher/README.md

 7. Generate the report.
 The different type of reports are explain below.

-Every report starts with two lines informing the name of the VCF files and the samples.
+Every report starts always with two lines informing the name of the VCF files and the samples.

 After this, the number of positions with the same genotype ( unit of identifier and GT) and the number of homozygous and heterozygous.
 Then, the sample of positions with a different genotype.
 Finally, the proportion of variants that match.
+I have copied and page some reports under different and typical cirscunstances.

-When both vcf files are the same.
+#### When both vcf files are the same.

 ( File names and sample names in these results have been modified to avoid any data protection issue.)
 ```
  _____________________________  REPORT  ________________________________________